pereznetworks/TD-Project9/README.md

             / : loads the header component
                 sub components:
-                  a search form
-                  may also include a logo, title, etc..
+                  with nav link button and a Search button may also include a logo, title, etc.. loads gallery component to show default set of sunset pics

-            /nav : a nav component
-                  with 3 default links
-                  to show that categories of photos
-                  and nav-link route and sub-components also

             /search : when searching for new categories of images. the search form will appear,